Wicklow Mountains Deluxe – Guided Walking Tour – 6 Days

 - Day 1 / Dublin to Wicklow

-- Day 2 / The Spinc & St. Kevin’s Monastic site
+- Day 2 / St. Kevin’s Monastic Settlement & Derrybawn Woodlands

 - Day 3 / Trooperstown & Paddock Hill

-- Today’s walk takes us south through Ballard Forest, We will pass evidence of a forgotten farming community that once lived and toiled the land.
+Today’s walk takes us south through Ballard Forest, We will pass evidence of a forgotten farming community that once lived and toiled the land.
 We follow a local’s path up the heather covered Trooperstown Hill that will lead to magnificent views in all directions including rolling hills, the Irish Sea, the Wicklow Mountains, and the Round Tower of Glendalough.
 Our walking trail gently descends into Trooperstown Forest, over the Avonmore River and up Paddock Hill where we will join another part of the Wicklow Way.
-Distance: 17 km / 10.5 miles, Ascent: 350 m / 1050 ft.

 - Day 4 / The Vale of Clara & Avoca

-- We will enjoy a walk with a difference today as our walking trail takes us along the coast from Greystones to Bray.
+In the afternoon we will do a walk that takes us along the coast from Greystones to Bray.
 We will pass the remains of a cottage whose residents used to collect a toll from users of the Cliff Walk on behalf of the Brabazon family who owned the land.
 The rocky crags of Bray Head are home to millions of birds and the inaccessible coves along the coast are breeding sites for grey seals.
 There is also a huge variety of flora along the trail including species of orchid found in the dry grass.
-Afterwards, we will visit the beautiful Powerscourt Estate.
+Afterwards, we will visit the beautiful Powerscourt Estate, where you have the option to visit the Gardens (Cost not included in the tour price).
 Powerscourt is one of Europe’s great treasures and Ireland’s most famous House and Gardens.
-Distance: 8 km / 5 miles, Ascent: 80 m / 240 ft.

 - Day 6 / Departure

-- 5 nights Bed and Breakfast accommodation in Tinakilly Country House Hotel (4*)
+- 5 nights Bed and Breakfast accommodation in the Brook Lodge Hotel (4*)

 - Meals to include: 5 full Irish breakfasts & 4 packed lunches